cfrantz/z2_vrc7/doc/technical_details.md

 (used to split the screen for HUD vs play area).

 The solution to this is to rework the screen-split to use a scan-line IRQ rather than busy-looping for Sprite-0 Hit.
-I have a working implementation for MMC5, but not yet for VRC7.
-In order to implement this IRQ scheme for VRC7, additional hacks are required to free up space in the last bank.
+In order to implement this IRQ scheme for VRC7, additional hacks are required to free up space in the last bank (see `bank7_code_move.py`).

 My own measurements of the game show that overall, the game typically spends 30% to 50% of its time in a CPU idle loop.
 As such, I don't